telerik/blazor-docs/components/map/layers/marker.md

 # Marker Layer

 The marker functionality allows you to add points of interest to the Map.
-These points are defined by the geographical position in the map and can show useful information to the user in a tooltip.
+These points are defined by the geographical position on the map and can show useful information to the user in a tooltip.

 This article describes how to: